 Since 1976 and the FDA regulation coming into place, the medical devices industry has gone from strength to strength, emerging as one of the fast growing sectors with innovation at the forefront.

-The Concorde, embarked on its first commercial flight, since then we now have millions of passenger flights in operation on a weekly basis.
+Since Concorde embarked on its first commercial flight, we now have millions of passenger flights in operation on a weekly basis.
 The Apple Computer company was formed by Steve Jobs and Steve Wozniak, we now have the Iphone, Apple watch which have been come a standard part of some of our lives.
 In the UK Harold Wilson resigned as Prime Minister, these are among a number of key moments in history that happened in 1976.
 For the Medical Devices industry, it was the year this industry came under the control of the FDA.

 The FDA set about establishing three regulatory classes, identifying them by the degree of control necessary to assure that the various types of devices are safe and effective, with Class III posing the greatest risk hence being the most regulated.

 Since then the industry has gone from strength to strength, emerging as one of the fast growing sectors with innovation at the forefront.
 Last year alone over 70 million American had medical devices implanted in them, with that number set to rise again.
 Artificial joints, heart defibrillators, surgical mesh have allowed individuals to have a better quality of life where otherwise they wouldn’t have been able to.